Abhisaar4358/Distributed_Grep/README.md

   partial output;
 - stale task completions are not fully guarded by worker identity.

-Those are good next improvements if you want to make the system more robust.

 ## Notes

 - Data generation is random by default.
 Re-running `generate_data` creates new sentences and new pattern positions.
 - Fast workers may complete more tasks than slower workers.
-The scheduler gives work to whichever worker asks first.
+Use `--expected-workers N` when you want the master to wait for a group of workers before starting the job.
 - New workers can join while the master is still running, as long as there is work left to assign.